soyoungryu/NSF-CAREER-PTM/README.md

 # NSF-CAREER-PTM
-CAREER: Bioinformatic algorithm and infrastructure development for post-translational modification analysis
+**Award Title**: CAREER: Bioinformatic algorithm and infrastructure development for post-translational modification analysis

 **The results of NSF CAREER project can be found in this directory.**